The Entrepreneur: Alastair Campbell, Carsnip

 To what extent does your business trade internationally and what are your plans?

 We started in the UK and we’re now able to index car dealer websites from all over the country, for free with no feeds or cost to dealers.
-We’re also indexing cars across over 19 countries including Russia, Brazil and South Africa and will index the US in 2016, launching our full suite of revenue models before the end of 2016.
+We’re also indexing cars across over 19 countries including Russia, Brazil and South Africa.

 Describe your growth funding path: